This post may contain affiliate links.

 Here are some basic guidelines for when specific varieties should be planted:

-• 10 weeks before last frost: Eggplant, Celery, Onions, Scallions, Leeks
+- 10 weeks before the last frost: Eggplant, Celery, Onions, Scallions, Leeks

-• 8 weeks before last frost: Peppers, Tomatoes, Tomatillos
+- 8 weeks before the last frost: Peppers, Tomatoes, Tomatillos

-• 5 weeks before last frost: Broccoli, Brussels Sprouts, Cabbage, Cauliflower, Cucumbers
+- 5 weeks before the last frost: Broccoli, Brussels Sprouts, Cabbage, Cauliflower, Cucumbers

-• 4 weeks before last frost: Lettuce, Melons, Squash
+- 4 weeks before the last frost: Lettuce, Melons, Squash

-We have 2 strategies for organizing our seed starting schedule.
+We have two strategies for organizing our seed starting schedule.

-First, we store our seeds in sealed plastic baggies grouped approximately by planting date.
-So, for example, we keep tomatoes and peppers in a bag labeled “6-8 Weeks Indoors.”
-This keeps us from forgetting anything.
-It also helps us keep track of what we want to plant and which seeds need replenishing for the next year.
+First, we store our seeds in sealed plastic baggies grouped by planting date.
+For example, we keep tomatoes and peppers in a bag labeled “6-8 Weeks Indoors.”
+This keeps us from forgetting anything and helps us keep track of what we want to plant and which seeds need replenishing for the next year.

-Second, we use a seed starting schedule that we post in our seed starting room with dates filled in.
-Scroll down for a link to our fillable seed starting schedule!
+Second, we post a seed-starting schedule in our seed-starting room with dates filled in.
+Scroll down for a link to our fillable seed-starting schedule!

 Tips for Creating a Seed Starting Schedule